Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Although the flesh and skin of the apple are healthy sources of nutrients for guinea pigs, there are still risks to consider before feeding them this fruit.

+The first is the natural sugars found in apples or any fruit.
+Whenever you feed your guinea pig fruit and other foods not included in their typical dietary plan, monitor the amount of sugar that they receive.
 Most animal bodies are not designed to process sugar well.
 In turn, it can make them quite ill and even be a stepping stone toward other more harmful diseases.
 Since apples have a high concentration of sugars, don’t overfeed them.

-Don’t feed your guinea pig cooked apples or any other kind of cooked food.
-Guinea pigs should only ever have fresh fruits, vegetables, and grains.
-The chemical changes that occur after cooking food are harmful and can damage their digestive system.
+It is best to not feed your guinea pig cooked apples or any other kind of cooked food.
+The chemical changes that occur after cooking food are harmful and can harm their digestive system.
+Cooking also reduces the amount of nutrition in most foods, therefore, it is counterproductive to your guinea pig’s nutritional well-being.

 Recommended Serving Sizes and Methods for Apples